Rama-Chunduri/Task-Manager/README.md

 >
 > make
 >
 > You can then get into running the program.
 To be able to run the program.
-You can simple follow the specific lines.
+You can simply follow the specific lines.
 The below will be the complier line.
 >
 > g++ -g -o a.out editTask.cpp main.cpp Menu.cpp Remind.cpp task.cpp taskList.cpp User.cpp viewSchedule.cpp
 >